ccatto/dev-handbook-catto/General/software-developers-historical.md

 46. **Changpeng Zhao** co-founder and former CEO of Binance
 47. **Matthew Rathbone** creator of Beekeeper studio my favorite DB IDE
 48. **Kamil Myśliwiec** creator of Nest.js my current fav server side node framework for apis
+49. **Evan You** creator of vite and vue;

+from 31 on is a bit more personal for me not so much global;
 ---

 ## Observations